rails/rails/guides/source/api_app.md

   and translation methods.
 - `ActionController::HttpAuthentication::Basic` (or `Digest` or `Token`): Support for basic, digest or token HTTP authentication.
-- `AbstractController::Layouts`: Support for layouts when rendering.
+- `ActionView::Layouts`: Support for layouts when rendering.
 - `ActionController::MimeResponds`: Support for `respond_to`.
 - `ActionController::Cookies`: Support for `cookies`, which includes support for signed and encrypted cookies.
 This requires the cookies middleware.